Sybil Bauer: Northwestern University

-She attended Northwestern University in nearby Evanston, Illinois from 1924-1926, swimming intramurals, though she died in her Senior year.
+She attended Northwestern University in nearby Evanston, Illinois from 1924 to 1926, swimming intramurals, though she died in her Senior year.
 Bauer was a sister of the Gamma Phi Beta Sorority.
 When she attended Northwestern, intercollegiate varsity women's sports teams did not yet exist for women.
 The Women's Athletic Association offered only intramural competition.

 In an intramural meet at Northwestern, she helped the sophomore women's swimming team defeat the junior and senior team in the WAA interclass swimming competition.
 Not surprisingly, she won each of the races she swam, and broke Northwestern's Patten Gym record in a relay.
 While at Northwestern, she served on the student council, was president and active in the Women's Athletic Association, and in addition to swimming, participated in basketball and field hockey.
 She also participated with teams in baseball and golf.
 Prior to and during her time at Northwestern from 1921 to 1926, she set 23 world records in women's swimming, mostly in backstroke events.

 Career highlights

-In her career, from 1921-1926, Bauer won six consecutive National AAU 100-yard backstroke championships, and won the National Championships in the 100 meter, 150 yard, and 220 yard backstroke events.
+In her career, from 1921 to 1926, Bauer won six consecutive National AAU 100-yard backstroke championships, and won the National Championships in the 100 meter, 150 yard, and 220 yard backstroke events.
 She also swam as part of a world record and national champion freestyle relay.
 Most notably, at one time she held all the records for the existing women's backstroke events.

+Post career

 She retired from swimming competition in February 1926 after feeling poorly at a meet in St. Augustine, Florida.
 Her early death may have partly been precipitated by a fall from a touring car in the parade following her last championship in St. Augustine.

 Bauer was engaged to future television host Ed Sullivan, a sports reporter at the time, and the couple were planning a June 1926 wedding, but she died of cancer during her senior year of college at the age of 23.
-Prior to her passing, she spent three months at the Chicago area's Michael Reese hospital suffering from what was diagnosed as an intestinal infection.
-Services were held at Chicago's First Lutheran Church, and her funeral was well attended by members of her sorority Gamma Phi Betta.
-Pall Bearers included several local swimmers including Johnny Weissmuller and Robert Skelton.
+Prior to her death, she spent three months at the Chicago area's Michael Reese hospital suffering from what was diagnosed as an intestinal infection.
+Services were held at Chicago's First Lutheran Church, and her funeral was well attended by members of her sorority Gamma Phi Beta.
+Pall Bearers included several local swimmers including Johnny Weissmuller and Bob Skelton (swimmer).
 She is buried at Mount Olive Cemetery in Chicago.